Attractive (s)axions: cosmological trackers at the boundary of moduli space: Phenomenology

 The purpose of this section is to extend a similar picture in a more general context, and explore how it is modified whenever axions are taken into account.
 We have seen in Section \ref{ssc:mrad} that for certain values of the parameters (see in particular Eq. \eqref{eq:irm}), the inclusion of matter or radiation does not affect the stability of the critical points that exist in their absence.
 Such attractors can involve non-trivial evolution for the axions, and are reached even if the initial velocity of the axions is negligible.
 A crucial output of the above analysis is that, in LVS, the critical point with evolving axions is unstable in the presence of radiation (or matter), and would not appear particularly relevant for the evolution.
 Moreover, the stable attractor in that case is the one that would also exist if the axion were absent.
 There is, however, one exception.
 If at the end of inflation the kinetic energy stored in axions were much larger than that stored in radiation, the latter could be temporarily ignored, and the evolution could stay close to an axion critical point for a finite amount of time.
 Since the kinetic energy of any spectator axion and of radiation would be diluted as

-respectively during inflation, such a scenario would require a sizeable axion velocity to be produced \emph{after} inflation.
+respectively during inflation,\footnote{With $s_{\rm{inf}}$ the value of the saxion during inflation.} such a scenario would require a sizeable axion velocity to be produced \emph{after} inflation.
 This is attainable in models where the axion(s) takes part in the inflationary dynamics, or at least has some non-trivial time evolution during inflation.
 See for example \cite{Bond:2006nc} for the K\"ahler axion in LVS, or \cite{Hebecker:2014kva} in the case of complex structure axions.
-As observed in \cite{Conlon:2022pnx}, a potentially dominant source of radiation for LVS is represented by perturbative decays of the volume into axions, so that the initial axion velocity would have to satisfy
+As observed in \cite{Conlon:2022pnx}, a potentially dominant source of radiation for LVS is represented by perturbative decays of the volume into axions, so that the initial axion velocity $\frac{\dot{a}}{s_{\rm{inf}}}$ would have to satisfy \footnote{Notice that, although \eqref{eq:v0} requires $\dot{a}$ to be very large, the proper axion velocity (which also determines the kinetic energy) is $\frac{\dot{a}}{s_{\rm{inf}}}$, due to a non-canonical normalisation.}

 with $\lambda$ the exponent in the LVS potential and $\alpha$ an $\mathcal{O}(1)$ branching factor.
-Notice that, if \eqref{eq:v0} were satisfied, during the early stages of the evolution both the axion and radiation energy densities would scale as
+Notice that, if \eqref{eq:v0} were satisfied, during the early stages of the evolution the axion kinetic energy would also redshift slower than the radiation energy density

 as long as $\dot{a}^2 \ll \dot{s}^2$.
 Therefore, the system would first approach an (unstable) critical point of the form \eqref{eq:atLVS} (which we will also refer to as axion tracker), and only then would radiation begin to catch up.
 If, as in \cite{Conlon:2022pnx}, the volume started rolling immediately after inflation,\footnote{So that it could be considered kinating from a time $t_0$ satisfying $\frac{M_P^2}{3 t_0^2} \gtrsim V\left(\phi_0\right) \sim \Lambda_{\mathrm{inf}}^4$.} such a tracker solution would be reached approximately at